Julian Huxley: Early career

 Huxley grew up at the family home in Shackleford, Surrey, England, where he showed an early interest in nature, as he was given lessons by his grandfather, Thomas Henry Huxley.
 When he heard his grandfather talking at dinner about the lack of parental care in fish, Julian piped up with "What about the stickleback, Gran'pater?".
 His grandfather also took him to visit Joseph Dalton Hooker at Kew.
 At the age of thirteen Huxley attended Eton College as a King's Scholar, and continued to develop scientific interests; his grandfather had influenced the school to build science laboratories much earlier.
 At Eton he developed an interest in ornithology, guided by science master W. D. "Piggy" Hill.
 "Piggy was a genius as a teacher ...
 I have always been grateful to him."
 In 1905 Huxley won a scholarship in Zoology to Balliol College, Oxford and took up the place in 1906 after spending the summer in Germany.
-He developed a particular interest in embryology and protozoa and developed a friendship with the ornithologist William Warde Fowler.
+He developed a particular interest in embryology and protozoa, having studied with the Oxford experimental embryologist J.W.
+Jenkinson.
+From Jenkinson, alongside the biologist Geoffrey Smith, themselves inspired by the English biologist W.F.R.
+Weldon, Huxley gained an 'epigenetic' understanding of the development of animal characters, which reverberated afterwards in his work.
+He also developed a friendship with the ornithologist William Warde Fowler.
 In the autumn term of his final year, 1908, his mother died from cancer at the age of 46.
 In his final year he won the Newdigate Prize for his poem "Holyrood".
 In 1909 he graduated with first-class honours, and spent that July at the international gathering for the centenary of Darwin's birth, held at the University of Cambridge.

 Huxley was awarded a scholarship to spend a year at the Naples Marine Biological Station, where he developed his interest in developmental biology by investigating sea squirts and sea urchins.
 In 1910 he was appointed as Demonstrator in the Department of Zoology and Comparative Anatomy at the University of Oxford, and started on the systematic observation of the courtship habits of water birds, such as the common redshank (a wader) and grebes (which are divers).
 Bird watching in childhood had given Huxley his interest in ornithology, and he helped devise systems for the surveying and conservation of birds.
 His particular interest was bird behaviour, especially the courtship of water birds.
 His 1914 paper on the great crested grebe, later published as a book, was a landmark in avian ethology; his invention of vivid labels for the rituals (such as 'penguin dance', 'plesiosaurus race' etc.) made the ideas memorable and interesting to the general reader.